 Beauty and Pleasure in South African Contemporary Art

-Curated by Selene Wendt in collaboration with Khwezi Gule for The Stenersen Museum, Oslo, Norway.
+Curated by Selene Wendt and Khwezi Gule for The Stenersen Museum, Oslo, Norway.

 An exhibition featuring the work of twelve contemporary artists from South Africa: Frances Goodman, Nontsikelelo Veleko, Lawrence Lemaoana, Athi-Patra Ruga, Kay Hassan, Dineo Bopape, Senzeni Marasela, Nicholas Hlobo, Andries Botha, Berni Searle, Nandipha Mntambo, and Langa Magwa.